bessinnica/Loc-markdig-azuredocs-test/articles/virtual-machines/windows/tutorial-secure-web-server.md

 ```

 ## Generate a certificate and store in Key Vault
-For production use, you should import a valid certificate signed by trusted provider with [Import-​Azure​Key​Vault​Certificate](/powershell/module/azurerm.keyvault/import-azurekeyvaultcertificate).
+For production use, you should import a valid certificate signed by trusted provider with [Import- Azure Key Vault Certificate](/powershell/module/azurerm.keyvault/import-azurekeyvaultcertificate).
 For this tutorial, the following example shows how you can generate a self-signed certificate with [Add-AzureKeyVaultCertificate](/powershell/module/azurerm.keyvault/add-azurekeyvaultcertificate) that uses the default certificate policy from [New-AzureKeyVaultCertificatePolicy](/powershell/module/azurerm.keyvault/new-azurekeyvaultcertificatepolicy).

 ```powershell
 $policy = New-AzureKeyVaultCertificatePolicy `